-Sterling performances better manifest themselves in the form of seeking feedback from superiors and exploring ways to be productive.
-A sense of purpose and attachment to the organisation requires that employees are motivated as well as involved.
+The urge to perform better manifests itself in the form of seeking feedback from superiors and exploring ways to be productive.
+A sense of purpose and attachment to the organisation requires that employees are motivated and involved.
 The factors influencing motivation may differ from one organisation to the other and may depend on the nature of job and location.